mosip/biosdk-services/biosdk-services/README.md

 Before building the image, set the following environment variables:

 * biosdk_zip_url - The URL pointing to the third-party BioSDK library ZIP file.
-* biosdk_bioapi_impl - The fully qualified class name implementing the IBioApi interface.
+* biosdk_bioapi_impl - The fully qualified class name implementing the IBioApiV2 interface.

 Run the below command to build the Docker image: